vsg-dev/VulkanSceneGraph/INSTALL.md

 ## Detailed instructions for setting up your environment and building for Microsoft Windows

-VSG application currently have two main dependancies, the Vulkan SDK itself and for now GLFW for window creation.
+VSG currently has two main dependancies, the Vulkan SDK itself and for now GLFW for window creation.
 LunarG provides a convient installer for the Vulkan SDK and runtime on Windows.

 [Vulkan Downloads](https://vulkan.lunarg.com/sdk/home#windows)